bit-hack/riscv-vm/README.md

 - Complete RV32G compliance is the end goal
 - Testing is done currently using a private fork of the compliance test suite
   - As the project develops testing will become a key focus
+- It is enough that it can run doom, see [here](https://github.com/bit-hack/riscv-vm/tree/aidan/doom).

 ----